Skip to content

 } else {

-const name = patient.name[0];
+const name = patient.name[0] as Record<string, unknown>;

 if (!name.family) errors.push("Patient name.family is required");

-if (!name.given?.length) errors.push("Patient name.given is required");
+if (!Array.isArray(name.given) || name.given.length === 0) errors.push("Patient name.given is required");

 }